OmkarChekuri/mnist-gan-fastapi/README.md

 * Run tests on the FastAPI endpoints.

-This continuous integration process ensures that your application is always ready for deployment
+This continuous integration process ensures that your application is always ready for deployment.